Find Your Consulate

 Firing workers for raising safety concerns is illegal.
 You can file a complaint about your working conditions with the Labor Department, and your information will be kept confidential.
 In some cases, immigration status may limit the remedies that you'll be able to obtain if your employer unlawfully retaliated against you.

 Anti-retaliation protections safeguard the basic rights afforded to workers in the United States.
-These protections ensure that workers can complain to the government or make inquiries to their employers about violations of the law without fear that they will be terminated or subject to other adverse actions as a result.
+As noted above, you have a right to be protected from retaliation, including retaliation based on immigration status or retaliation that involves immigration enforcement.
+These protections ensure that workers can complain to the government, take part in labor investigations, or make inquiries to their employers about violations of the law without fear that they will be terminated or subject to other adverse actions as a result.

 Migrant workers who work in the U.S. through a temporary visa program always have a right to report violations to the U.S. government.
 Also, migrant workers in temporary visa programs and beyond may also be able to sue their employer under local, state, or federal law.
 Workers should consider consulting with a worker advocate or attorney to find out more about their right to sue for different suspected violations.